ntnu-arl/open3d_ros/README.md

 # open3d_ros

-This package is a standalone library that provides functions that can convert pointcloud messages from ROS to open3d and vice-versa.
+This package provides functions that can convert pointclouds from ROS to Open3D and vice-versa.

 ## Dependencies